embedded-graphics/embedded-graphics/tinytga/README.md

 A small TGA parser designed for embedded, no-std environments but usable anywhere.
 Beyond parsing the image header, no other allocations are made.

-To access the individual pixels in an image, the `Tga` struct implements `IntoIterator`.
+To access the individual pixels in an image, the `TgaRaw` struct implements `IntoIterator`.
 It is also possible to access the unaltered raw image data by reading the `pixel_data` field.
 This data will need to be interpreted according to the `image_type` specified in the header.